Chapter 12 : Everybody Seems So Happy

 "Oh, shut up, you prissy little Prefect," Sirius said.
 Peter laughed.

-On the last day of pre-Christmas activities (which really needed an official name) we always stayed up until three in the morning, sharing old Christmas stories, and funny stories in general.
+On the last day of pre-Christmas shenanigans (which really needed an official name) we always stayed up until three in the morning, sharing old Christmas stories, and funny stories in general.
 Sirius was always at his most quiet when we launched into stories about our families, but this year, he told them with gusto about the Potters and their fun lifestyle.

 One day, I’m going to ask that boy about his family, and demand that he tells me everything, I told myself.